California State Railroad Museum: Features

 Adjacent to the main museum building is a reconstruction of the 1870s-era Central Pacific Railroad passenger station and freight depot on Front Street, which houses historic and contemporary railroad equipment.
 In early 2011, the interior remained closed to public use, but is occasionally open for special events.
 Between April and October, the Sacramento Southern Railroad, operated by the museum, takes passengers on a 40-minute, 6 mi roundtrip route along the Sacramento River on a portion of the Walnut Grove branch of the former Southern Pacific Railroad.
 The Sacramento Southern Railroad owns the Walnut Grove Branch right-of-way that extends south from Sacramento along the eastern bank of the Sacramento River.
-A few miles of track were rebuilt along the levee near Freeport, California as part of a US Army Corps of Engineers project.
-The CSRRM hopes to one day have a longer excursion line, perhaps as far as Hood, California.
-At that location the railroad passengers could disembark the train and take a tourist steamboat back up the Sacramento River to Old Sacramento.
+Past plans for the excursion ride included expansion on its former right of way to Hood, CA, but were scrapped in favor of a mixed-use paved recreational trail known as the Del Rio Trail project.

 In 1992, Railtown 1897 in Jamestown began operating under the museum.

+In recent years the museum has begun expanding their digital resources.
+Of note, the museum has several digital exhibits and a museum podcast Roundhouse Crosstalk.

+Library and archives

+In addition to the rolling stock and exhibits on display, the California State Railroad Museum collects material relating to railroading in the West.
+The museum's library and archives contain: